Meenu2823/Mean-and-Variance/README.md

+# DATE:
-#  Mean and variance of a discrete  distribution
+# EXP NO-1 : Mean and variance of a discrete  distribution

 # Aim :